gabeballweg/cinemanalysis/README.md

 1. User opens `log.html` and types a film title
 2. `log.html` queries the TMDB search API and displays matching results as an autocomplete dropdown
 3. User selects a film — `log.html` fetches full details and credits from TMDB, auto-filling title, year, director, runtime, genres, and top 10 billed actors into hidden fields
-4. User fills in the four manual fields: date watched, source, new or rewatch, and rating
+4. User fills in the four remaining fields manually: date watched, source, new or rewatch, and rating
-5. User clicks Submit — `log.html` POSTs a JSON payload to the Apps Script web app URL
+5. User clicks Submit - `log.html` POSTs a JSON payload to the Apps Script web app URL
 6. Apps Script receives the payload, parses it, and appends a new row to the Google Sheet
 7. The Google Sheet updates immediately